newma2n/introduction-to-ai/README.md

 2. Supervised Learning
    1. **Short evaluation** on Project 1
    2. [Course](session2/course/cours2.pdf)
-   3. [Practical session](session2/lab/TP1.ipynb) - machine learning using sklearn and test on PyRat Dataset (predict winner and moves to play)
+   3. [Practical session](session2/lab/Lab2a.ipynb) - machine learning using sklearn and test on PyRat Dataset (predict winner)
+   4. [Optional Practical session](session2/lab/Lab2b.ipynb) - Deep Learning with pytorch tutorial and tests on PyRat Dataset (learn how to move)
-   4. [Project 2](session2/topics_p1) - SL method description and test on simulated data and on Pyrat Dataset
+   5. [Project 2](session2/topics_p1) - SL method description and test on simulated data and on Pyrat Dataset

 3. Unsupervised Learning
    1. **Short evaluation** on Project 2